AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 ### Configure the Adobe I/O Events integration

 On the Commerce instance, configure the Adobe I/O events service and Commerce event provider to enable the integration.
-Then, update the App Builder project to add the event provider and subscribe to the events used to monitor and manage the Experience Cloud integration.
+Then, update the App Builder project to add the event provider and subscribe to the event used to monitor and manage the Experience Cloud integration.

 1. From the Commerce Admin, [configure Adobe Commerce to use the Adobe I/O Events service](https://developer.adobe.com/commerce/events/get-started/configure-commerce/).